-Entities intending to provide a data reporting service (DRS) need to be authorised (or, in the case of operators of trading venues verified) by their national competent authority before they can provide the service.
+Entities intending to provide a Data Reporting Service (DRS) in the UK need to be authorised (or, in the case of operators of trading venues, verified) by us before they can provide the service.

 The types of DRS are: